cdisc-org/conformance-rules-editor/docs/match_datasets.md

 > Rule: Matching on BE.USUBJID = RELSPEC.USUBJID and BE.BEREFID = RELSPEC.REFID: BEDECOD in ("EXTRACTING", "ALIQUOTING") AND RELSPEC.PARENT is empty

+Reports extracting/aliquoting records from BE where:

+- There is a matching record in RELSPEC, but PARENT is empty
+- There is no matching record in RELSPEC.

 ```yaml
 Check:
   all: